Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

       * Run simulations on the assumptions

       * Generate and present results and reports automatically
+  - content: >-
+      **Solution**

-  - content: "**Solution\r**\n\n* Single, cloud-based Territory & Quota data model\r\n* Visyond Replaced multiple copies of the spreadsheets sent and consolidated manually with Visyond dynamic cases and scenarios managed\r\n* Visyond introduced real-time collaboration to the existing workflow and made the process much faster\r\n* Transparency and accountability for data input Results at a Glance"
+      * Single, cloud-based Territory & Quota data model

+      * Visyond Replaced multiple copies of the spreadsheets sent and consolidated manually with Visyond dynamic cases and scenarios managed

+      * Visyond introduced real-time collaboration to the existing workflow and made the process much faster

+      * Transparency and accountability for data input Results at a Glance
+  - content: >-
+      **Result at the glance**

-  - content: "Result at the glance\r\n\n* Process completed in hours instead of the typical few days with Excel-based process: at least 20 times faster\r\n* Clarity for every stakeholder about different versions of data and impact of their assumptions\r\n* Separate paperwork and notes have been eliminated thanks to auto reporting\r\n* Ability to create different versions of data and compare scenarios in real-time\r\n* Simplicity and speed in changing assumptions and and presenting the new results"
+      * Process completed in hours instead of the typical few days with Excel-based process: at least 20 times faster

+      * Clarity for every stakeholder about different versions of data and impact of their assumptions

+      * Separate paperwork and notes have been eliminated thanks to auto reporting

+      * Ability to create different versions of data and compare scenarios in real-time

+      * Simplicity and speed in changing assumptions and and presenting the new results
 first_solution: |-
   ![undefined](/img/finger_paint-1920x1200.jpg)